The bottoms of your shoes are dirtier than the inside of a kitchen trash can, which is just one reason to take your shoes off inside the house.

 There is research that proves exposure to some germs may strengthen kids immune systems, and that many bacteria are actually beneficial.
 However, I still want to do the best I can to lower the risk of picking up the bad bacteria.

-Once you’ve gotten your floors squeaky clean, keep them that way by leaving your shoes at the door.
+It’s easier to keep floors clean by leaving your shoes at the door.
 This will prevent most of the bacteria picked up from other places from spreading to your floors…and your family.